kristjanjansen/riga/slides.md

 # What we won?

-We never exposed the true power of modern frontend frameworks, they are not just template engines:
+We never exposed the true power of modern frontend frameworks, they are not just template engines.

 --